Antioch Missionary Baptist Church: Jesus Saves Signage

 “It was enlarged in the 1890s and underwent major alterations in the 1930s.
 The nationally recognized Gothic revival masonry building features stained glass windows containing portraits of prominent church figures, steep cross gables, pointed arch windows and doors, and a distinctive neon “Jesus Saves” sign.”

 Antioch Missionary Baptist Church is in the Fourth Ward.
 It is where freed slaves began to congregate along the banks of Buffalo Bayou near what is now downtown Houston.
 It became labeled Freedmen’s Town.

 The former slaves worked together to create bricks to pave the streets and build their shotgun houses.
 By the late 19th century Freedmen’s Town became the heart of the African-American community.

 Over the years because of the proximity to downtown and rising land costs, much of the old historic neighborhood was transformed into a multi-ethnicity and more upscale residential as well as a business area.
 A few landmark buildings remain along with some of those handmade brick streets.
 Sadly even those are under assault in the name of progress.

 The last part of the Texas Historical Commission sign has this posted:

 “Once the center of a cohesive African American community, Antioch served as the mother church for many African American Baptist congregations.
 The church continues to provide leadership in religious, civic, and educational activities as Houston’s oldest and preeminent African American Baptist congregation.”

 Just east of the Antioch Missionary Baptist Church is a 1.8-acre green space and public park called Antioch Park.
 People working in the Allen Center buildings look down upon it.
 Majestic old oak trees provide shade and an elevated lawn area with concrete walls serving as seating areas provide respite for busy office workers or other passersby.

 There are more Baptist churches in Houston than any other denomination.
-This particular one is certainly beautiful as well as historic.
+This particular one is beautiful as well as historical.